Depression or sadness?

 It should be noted that events that are socially considered positive or innocuous can also lead to depression, such as seasonal depression due to lack of sunlight or post-partum depression.
 In 60% to 80% of women, a state of sadness, nervousness and anxiety manifests itself in the days after childbirth.
-We talk about baby blues that lasts between one day and 15 days.
+We talk about baby blues that last between one day and 15 days.
 Usually, this negative mood disappears by itself.
 However, in one out of eight women, a real depression settles immediately or appears in the year following birth.

 Is it depression or sadness?

 The term depression is commonly used in everyday language to describe a state of sadness associated with the difficulties of life.
 With depression being characterised among other factors by a state of deep sadness, it is common to confuse the two psychological states.